-Sharafe Elladen is Iana’s Founding Director, he is grateful and indebted for the ongoing guidance and mentorship of a number of scholars and students of Sacred Knowledge.
-To reach Sharafe with any feedback, critiques, or suggestions, email email@example.com.
+Iana’s Founding Director is the poor servant of Allah, Sharafe Mohamad Elladen, who is grateful and indebted for the ongoing guidance and mentorship of a number of scholars and students of Sacred Knowledge.
+To reach him with any feedback, critiques, or suggestions, email email@example.com.

 Many more helping hands…